koenrane/KR-new-site/content/confounded-no-longer-insights-from-all-of-statistics.md

 ### Degrees of Confusion

-There are numerous explanations for what degrees of freedom _actually are_.
+Perusing the Web, one finds numerous explanations for what degrees of freedom _actually are_.
 Some say it's the number of independent parameters required by a model, and others explain it as the number of parameters which are free to vary.
 Is there a better framing?

 Consider $X_1,\dots,X_n \overset{iid}\sim \mathcal{N}(0,1)$, and let $\bar{X}_n$ be the sample mean.
 Then the residuals vector $(X_1-\bar{X}_n,\dots,X_n-\bar{X}_n)$ has $n-1$ degrees of freedom.
 Why is this the case, and what does this _mean_?